dev573/presenter/README.md

 - [x] **Generate audio narrations** from speech 🎙️ (using ElevenLabs)
 - [x] **Render full video presentations** 🎥 with all the slides and voiceover (using FFmpeg)

-## Video Overview of the multi-agent setup
+## Video Demo with overview of the multi-agent setup

 [![]()]()